MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

     ```
   - Run ```aws configure``` -> enter "access key" and "secret access key" -> region - eu-west-2

-- Creating DynamoDB table and S3 bucket for state locking and remote backend
+- Create DynamoDB table and S3 bucket for state locking and remote backend
-  - Navigate to ```eks/backend```
+  - Navigate to ```DevOps-Automation-for-E-Commerce-Application-on-AWS/eks/backend" on your machineeks/backend```
   - Then run
      ```
      terraform init